forestagostinelli/deepxube/ENVIRONMENT.md

 - [Testing Your Environment](#testing-your-implementation)

 ## Current Environments
+Each environment is associated with a unique name to make it easy to construct with `deepxube.utils.env_utils`
-- Rubik's cube `deepxube/environments/cube3.py`
+- Rubik's cube `deepxube/environments/cube3.py` (name: cube3)
-- Sliding tile puzzle `deepxube/environments/n_puzzle.py`
+- Sliding tile puzzle `deepxube/environments/n_puzzle.py` (name: puzzle15, puzzle24, etc.)
-- Sokoban `deepxube/environments/sokoban.py`
+- Sokoban `deepxube/environments/sokoban.py` (name: sokoban)
   - Sokoban requires data be downloaded.
 It will ask you if you want to download the data the first time you intialize the class.
 You can do so by just testing the environment:\
 `python tests/test_env.py --env sokoban --num_states 100 --step_max 30`.